- 1.1 Risk assessment

 1.12.4 Consider referring people who want structured or supervised exercise to an exercise referral scheme or supervised exercise sessions, as part of an intensive lifestyle-change programme.

 1.12.5 Provide information on local opportunities for physical activity.

-For more recommendations on increasing physical activity, see NICE guidance on promoting physical activity in the workplace; physical activity and the environment, physical activity: walking and cycling, physical activity: brief advice for adults in primary care, and physical activity: exercise referral schemes.
+For more recommendations on increasing physical activity, see NICE guidance on physical activity in the workplace, physical activity and the environment, physical activity: walking and cycling, physical activity: brief advice for adults in primary care, and physical activity: exercise referral schemes.

 1.13.1 Advise and encourage overweight and obese people to reduce their weight gradually by reducing their calorie intake.
 Explain that losing 5–10% of their weight in 1 year is a realistic initial target that would help reduce their risk of type 2 diabetes and also lead to other, significant health benefits.

 1.13.2 Use evidence-based behaviour-change techniques to help overweight and obese people eat less, be more physically active and make long term changes to their diet that result in steady weight loss (see recommendations 1.14.1–1.14.3).